rklancer/RaphaelViews/README.md

 Raphaël features to be supported.

 This project is in a very early stage at this point.
-I have not yet implemented any tests, for example.
-These will be implemented soon.
-I am also implementing a simple benchmark application now.
+I have not yet implemented any tests.
+I also use the now-deprecated render path dating from Sproutcore 1.0 and 1.4; I haven't yet digested the Renderer mechanism that is part of Sproutcore 1.5, a.k.a quilmes.

 Currently the RaphaelContext simply provides a mechanism by which view's render() methods provide a callback to be executed when the DOM is ready.